PDFs by language

 Most side effects get better after treatment ends.
 Some might last longer.
 Talk to your cancer care team about what you can expect.

 A stem cell transplant lets doctors use higher doses of chemo.
-In this treatment, the cells that make blood (called stem cells) are taken out of the blood using a special machine.
+In this treatment, a special machine takes the cells that make blood (called stem cells) out of the blood.
 Then very strong chemo is given.
 The stem cells are given back to the person after chemo.
 This is called a transplant, but it’s not surgery – the cells are put back into the blood through a vein.

 Clinical trials are research studies that test new drugs or other treatments in people.
 They compare standard treatments with others that may be better.

 If you'd like to learn more about clinical trials for you, start by asking your doctor if your clinic or hospital conducts clinical trials.
 See Clinical Trials to learn more.